bnitsan/DFUDG/README.md

 The above on the right is an example of the result of 40 realizations of 33 massive candidate globular clusters (GCs) of NGC5846-UDG1 in a Burkert profile, integrated over 10 Gyr.
 Initial conditions of GCs are taken to be common across different GC masses.
 The error-bars of simulations denote 1-&sigma; confidence intervals.
 Eq.
 (2) approx. refers to a simple analytic approximation developed in Bar et al. (2022) which reasonably agrees with simulations.

 Using the code, we find that galactic dynamics - dynamical friction, mostly - can provide a natural explanation for the mass segregation observed in the data.
+We hope that the code will be useful for future studies of similar galaxies.

 ## Usage